Writing

 That's what a family business owner told me in 2018.
 He was urgently searching for a partner who could help him navigate major growth pains, and he chose Ordiant.

-Seven years later, with our intensive hands-on help, his company's revenue has nearly tripled, its profits have increased tenfold, and its enterprise value has grown by more than $50 million.
+Seven years later, with our intensive hands-on help, his company's annual revenue has nearly tripled, its profits have increased tenfold, and its enterprise value has grown by more than $50 million.
 I've also gained insight into what it's like to live in a business like this as it transforms.

-We've issued our first indications of interest and are meeting regularly with business owners who've responded to our outreach.
+We've issued our first "indications of interest" and are meeting regularly with business owners who've responded to our outreach.
 The relationships we're building with brokers, advisors, and other intermediaries are developing quickly.

-The Journey
+My Journey

-The tire dealer I began advising in 2018 is a good example.
-His dad founded the company in the 1970s, selling tires to Florida citrus farmers out of his pickup truck while the family sold eggs from a stand alongside the old highway.
+The regional tire dealer and automotive services company I began advising in 2018 is a good example.
+His dad founded the company in the 1970s, after getting his start selling tires to Florida citrus farmers out of his pickup truck while the family sold eggs from a stand alongside the old highway.
 Bit by bit, the patriarch started buying land.
-Today, his acreage, now passed to his son, includes the corporate offices and rows of tire warehouses, and the family has kept the chicken coop as a reminder of where they came from.
-By the time we met, their business had become a regional powerhouse, boasting hundreds of employees, thousands of loyal customers, and a reputation for honest and reliable service.
+Today, his acreage, which includes the corporate offices and rows of tire warehouses, has now passed to his son.
+The family has kept the chicken coop as a reminder of where they came from.

 I've recently begun working with the CEO's sons—the third generation—to prepare them to excel in a more challenging, professionalized, and competitive industry.
 The company now has a clear path to $150 million in revenue, while retaining its culture, local impact, and relationships that have made it special to its customers and community leaders.